This article will help you:

 - Disposition: Many employers/end users choose not to show dismissed records because they don’t consider dismissed records to be an accurate reflection of one’s criminal history for employment purposes.

-- Optional: For staffing companies with multiple clients, or companies who adjudicate different role types with different criteria, you can use programs to set different adjudication filters for each client or role.
+Note: Staffing companies with multiple clients, or companies who adjudicate different role types with different criteria, can use Programs to set different adjudication filters for each client or role.
 Create different matrices under Program Adjudication Matrix.

 Checkr's guidance should not be construed as legal advice, guidance, or counsel.
 Companies should consult their own legal counsel about their compliance responsibilities under the FCRA, Title VII, and applicable state laws.
 Checkr expressly disclaims any warranties or responsibility or damages associated with or arising out of information provided.